Proven-Paradox/shaper-system/Handbook.md

 If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).

 #### Spell Sniper
-If you have not moved between the beginning of your previous turn and your current turn, the range of any spell you cast increases by one square.
+If you have not moved between the beginning of your previous turn and your current turn, the range of any spell you cast increases by one Square.

 #### Spell Strike
 If you successfully strike with an Attack Ability with your Major Action, you may use a Tier 1 Spell Ability that normally requires a Major Action as a Minor Action.